Target’s 3Q profit drops 52% as shoppers force discounts

-NEW YORK (AP) — Target reported an uptick in third-quarter sales but profits tumbled 52% after it was forced to cut prices on clothing and other goods to entice Americans squeezed by inflation.
+NEW YORK (AP) — An unexpected and potentially ominous pullback in customer spending ahead of the holiday shopping season pushed third quarter profits at Target down 52% after it was forced to slash prices for Americans who are feeling the squeeze of inflation.

-The Minneapolis retailer voiced caution about its sales and profit during the fourth quarter and the critical holiday shopping season.
+The Minneapolis retailer voiced caution about its sales and profit during the fourth quarter because of what its seen from its customers in recent weeks.

 Target also said that will be slashing expenses with a goal of saving $2 billion to $3 billion over the next three years.
 Those cost cuts will not include layoffs or hiring freezes, executives said.